-While not required, a digital photo improves our records as a confirmation of the identity of the tracks and sign found.
-If at all possible, please take a photo to go along with each track reported.
-Label the digital photo with the report number.
-Send digital photos to Charlie Hancock:
+While not required, a photo will go along with our records as a confirmation of the identity of tracks and sign found.
+If possible, please take a digital photo with each track reported.
+Label the digital photo with the report number, date, road segment ID number, and species.